mpdairy/elm-component-updater/README.md

 `cModel` and `cMsg` are the msg and model of whatever component will be stored in the `Many` component, which, in this case, is a `TaskTimer`, so the `Many` model would be `Many.Model TaskTimer.Model TaskTimer.Msg`.
-Type aliases can be used to avoid having to write such a long type:
+We'll use type aliases to avoid having to write such long types:

 ```elm
 type alias TimersModel = Many.Model TaskTimer.Model TaskTimer.Msg